 Greiner, S. (2018).
 Borinda spec.
 'KR 5287', bamboo of the year 2019.
 EBS Deutschland website

-At least 45 separate introductions of Borinda macclureana and closely related bamboos have been made, from 10 areas of SE Tibet, by plant collector Keith Rushforth on 4 collecting trips between 1995 and 2000.
+At least 45 separate introductions into England of Borinda macclureana and closely related bamboos were made, from 10 areas of SE Tibet, by plant collector Keith Rushforth on 4 collecting trips in the 1990s.